Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention

 \subsection{3D Stylization}

 \textbf{Task description}.
-The task of 3D stylization aims at performing text-driven editing of an uncolored 3D asset.
-Following Michel \etal~\cite{michel2022text2mesh}, we define \textit{style} as the object's texturing and fine-grained geometric details.
+This task aims at performing text-driven editing of an uncolored 3D asset.
+Following Michel \etal~\shortcite{michel2022text2mesh}, we define \textit{style} as the object's texturing and fine-grained geometric details.

 \textbf{Experimental details}.
 To construct a dataset for this task, we utilize the large-scale Objaverse~\cite{deitke2023objaverse} dataset.
 Each model in Objaverse is accompanied by metadata, which includes fields such as name, description, categories, and tags.
 For our purposes, we need text prompts that describe the object's style and overall appearance.
 We observed that using the available metadata directly (\emph{e.g.} selecting specific fields) yields highly noisy target prompts.
 Therefore, we finetune the InstructBLIP~\cite{instructblip} model to extract target prompts from the object's metadata and associated rendered imagery (see the supplementary for additional details); the model's outputs are used as the text prompts $c_{text}$ for learning 3D stylization, along with the encoded 3D assets $\mathbf{z}_0$ and the uncolored assets $\mathbf{z}_c$.
 We construct a training dataset containing roughly 7.5K items overall.